Bio-DT/DeepRL/README.md

 For 3D molecule optimizaiton, we use PDBbind dataset to pretrain model, and the dataset is downloaded from http://www.pdbbind.org.cn/.
 Following this, process this dataset by preprocessing.py

+Besides, we have provided all the processed data.
 ```

 ## Training model